ElektraInitiative/libelektra/doc/paper/paper.md

 Developers often do not provide a way to validate configuration files [@raab2015safe].
 So administrators are forced to start applications to see if the configuration file is rejected.

-We propose to move the validation from the applications to Elektra's specification language [@raab2016improving].
+We propose to move the validation from the applications to Elektra’s specification language [@raab2016improving].
 Then every modification of the configuration files via Elektra gets automatically validated.
 This can be via an editor, a graphical user interface, or a web interface.